 - Establishment payments.
 For growing new biomass crops, BCAP can cover up to 50 percent of the cost of establishing a new, perennial energy crop1 or biomass crop; - Maintenance payments (annual payments).
 To maintain the new biomass crop as it matures until harvest, BCAP can provide up to five years of assistance for an herbaceous crop, or up to 15 years for a woody crop; and - Retrieval payments (matching payments).
-To collect existing biomass residues that are not economically retrievable, BCAP can help with the cost of sustainably harvesting and transporting agricultural or forest residues to an energy facility (biomass conversion facility).
+To collect existing biomass residues that are not economically retrievable, BCAP can help with the cost of sustainably harvesting and transporting agricultural or forest residues to an energy facility (biomass conversion facility).2

-The Agricultural Act of 2014 (2014 Farm Bill) reauthorized BCAP with an annual mandatory funding level of \$25 million through FY 2018, of which between 10 and 50 percent (no greater than \$12.5 million) is reserved for matching payments.
+The 2014 Farm Bill reauthorized BCAP with an annual mandatory funding level of \$25 million through fiscal year 2018, of which between 10 and 50 percent (no greater than \$12.5 million) is reserved for matching payments.
+BCAP is administered by the U.S. Department of Agriculture (USDA) Farm Service Agency (FSA).
 Annual appropriations acts may limit the BCAP funding level to less than \$25 million.
-BCAP is administered by the U.S Department of Agriculture (USDA) Farm Service Agency (FSA).
+Consult your local FSA office for details.